 Effective August 20, 2009, the name of the Company's new subsidiary was changed from FH to Fleetwood Homes, Inc. ("Fleetwood Homes").
 The results of the new Fleetwood Homes operations have been included in the Consolidated Financial Statements and the related Notes since the Acquisition Date in accordance with the provisions of FASB ASC 810, Consolidation.
 Management has determined that, under generally accepted accounting principles, although Fleetwood Homes is only fifty-percent owned by the Company, Cavco has a controlling interest and is required to fully consolidate the results of Fleetwood Homes.
 The primary factors that contributed to this determination were Cavco's board and management control of Fleetwood Homes.
+To that end, members of Cavco's management hold two out of three total seats on the board of directors of Fleetwood Homes.
 In addition, as part of a management services agreement among Cavco, Fleetwood Homes and Third Avenue, Cavco provides all executive-level management services to Fleetwood Homes including, among other things, general management oversight, marketing and customer relations, accounting and cash management.
 Third Avenue's financial interest in Fleetwood Homes is considered a "noncontrolling interest," as determined by GAAP, and is designated as such in the Consolidated Financial Statements.